Why Are Golf Wedges So Expensive? (Fully Explained)

 Sometimes rummaging through used golf clubs can be a goldmine because some people purchase wedges, then decide they don’t like them and sell them in an almost new condition.
 Such a wedge is worth buying compared to a similar one in mint condition, going for $100.

-However, used wedges can come in handy for practice sessions to avoid wearing out your main wedge before the game.
+However, used wedges can be helpful in practice sessions to avoid wearing out your main wedge before the game.

 Are Expensive Wedges Worth it?